22 Fall Newsletter Ideas for Ecommerce Brands

 Mejuri dedicates one of its fall newsletters to Libra-themed jewelry

 In another example, Mejuri chooses to highlight opals which is an October birthstone.
-And is connected to both Libras and Scorpios.
+And it’s connected to both Libras and Scorpios.

 Mejuri uses Zodiac-themed newsletters to feature jewelry with gemstones

-You can even go a step further, segment your list of subscribers by birth date, and send out personalized emails with some of these subject lines:
+You can even go a step further, segment your list of subscribers by birth date, and send out personalized emails.

 Holiday gift guide newsletter ideas